jarun/buku/README.md

 ### Import bookmarks to browser

-`buku` can export (or import) bookmarks in HTML format recognized by Firefox, Google Chrome, Internet Explorer.
+`buku` can export (or import) bookmarks in HTML format recognized by Firefox, Google Chrome and Internet Explorer.

 To export all bookmarks, run: